pleumann/zedeks/tapster/readme.md

 * Suffixes (such as ```.bas``` or ```.scr```) can be generated, so the browser knows what type of file it is.
 * Headerless file can be allowed, although these will always be saved as ```"Untitled" CODE```.

-A logfile ```tapster.txt``` is automatically created in the target directory (including timestamp if you have an RTC in your Next).
+A logfile ```tapster.log``` is automatically created in the target directory (including timestamp if you have an RTC in your Next).
 This allows you to import a full C60 or C90 in an unattended manner and check the results afterwards to see which files were converted and what their final names were.

 ## How does it work? ##